HI-IDN/VEL113F/timeline.md

 focus will shift to classical methods, and we will start with linear programming and mathematical modeling.

+For the next 3 weeks, classes will be held on **Tuesdays as normal from 10:00-12:30 in VR2-262** but **not on Thursdays** due to scheduling conflicts.
+Instead, classes will be held on **Wednesdays at 8:20-9:50 in VR2-Langholt** (the conference room next to the teachers' lounge).
+After this, the schedule will return to normal with Magnús Þór.

 For the upcoming classes, I will be implementing a pedagogical approach known as Team-Based Learning (TBL).
 Here's a brief explanation of how TBL works, especially the terms iRAT and tRAT: